-The quick toolbar allows easy access to common functions like opening file, merging files and managing auto-scroll.
+The quick toolbar allows easy access to common functions like a opening file, merging files and managing auto-scroll.

 The application toolbar contains commands and actions you can use to work with your log files.

-On the far left of the screen you should see a tree list which shows all of the files and views you currently have open.
+On the far left of the screen is a tree list which shows all of the files and views you currently have open.
 You can use this list to navigate between log files and filter results.

 This list represents a hierarchy of views on your log file.
-The element at the base of the hierarchy represents all entries in the log file.
-As you move away from the base element each generation will have an increasingly focused view of the current log file.
+The element at the root of the hierarchy represents all entries in the log file.
+As you move away from the root element each generation will have an increasingly focused view of the current log file.
 Every new generation contains a subset of the log entries available in the previous generation.
-These filters can be thought of as search results.
+These filters can be thought of as combined search results.
 Double-clicking on a filter result will find the original log entry in the root log file.

 Also, note that as you navigate between views LogViewPlus attempts to keep your current record in focus.
 This allows you to easily view records which were written before and after the current entry when moving between views.

 The log entry grid is the heart of LogViewPlus.
-You can use this grid to easily view information about your log file.
+You can use this grid to easily view the log entries in your log file.
 This grid is color-coded based on the log level.
 LogViewPlus supports five different primary log levels: Debug, Info, Warn, Error and Fatal.
 Primary log levels are immutable, but secondary log levels can be configured.

 The tab shown is the statistics grid which can be used to give you an idea of how many elements are in your log file.
 It's designed to give you a quick idea of how data is distributed in your log file as well as an overview of the available information.